AlexRod34/Largest_Product_in_Grid/README.md

 The data file is "data_Problem2.txt".
 The first line in the file will have the number of M rows and N columns.
 The next M lines in the data file will contain the rows of N numbers.
-The largest product will be written out to a data file names "output2.txt"
+The largest product will be written out to a data file named "output2.txt"